microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab_introduction.md

 ## Lab Structure

-Each lab in this workshop has an **introduction** that explains the relevant concepts, thus is followed by an **exercise** that guide you through the process of implementing the feature.
+Each lab in this workshop has an **introduction** that explains the relevant concepts, this is followed by an **exercise** that guides you through the process of implementing the feature.

 ## Prerequisites